 Split keyboards are often favored in the working environment, offering typists an ergonomic option to keep any repetitive strains at bay.
 For gamers that do more than just load up the latest AAA title, an ergonomic split keyboard could be ideal for both working and gaming.

 Split keyboards feature a strange appearance and are certainly something that will take a lot of getting used to.
 As you can tell by the name, a split keyboard is usually split into two halves.
 The two halves give the user various options as to where they can position the keys, allowing you to comfortably line up your wrists when working or gaming.
+This makes split keyboards among the best of the best when looking for an ergonomic keyboard.

 Let’s take a closer look.